IHTSDO/rf2-to-rf1-conversion/README.md

 ### Notes

-* The script will automatically strip any Beta prefix "x" characters from the filename
+* The script will automatically strip any Beta prefix "x" characters from filenames

 ### Example output
 <code>